4 min read

 Key takeaways

-• Preparation should focus on self-awareness and how your natural work preferences solve specific business problems.
+• Preparation should focus on self-awareness and how your natural preferences solve real business problems.

-• Researching the company beyond their website shows a level of initiative that sets placement students apart from the crowd.
+• Researching a company beyond its website shows the kind of initiative that sets placement students apart.

-• Using a structured approach like the STAR method helps you turn vague experiences into compelling evidence of your capability.
+• A structured approach like the STAR method turns vague experiences into clear evidence of your ability.

-• Understanding how your personality type reacts under pressure allows you to navigate difficult questions with genuine confidence.
+• Understanding how you react under pressure lets you answer difficult questions with genuine confidence.

 The placement pressure point

-Landing a placement is a massive milestone, but the interview process often feels like a high-stakes hurdle designed to catch you out.
-You have likely spent years studying the theory, yet standing in front of a hiring manager makes you feel like you are back at square one.
-It is that familiar knot in your stomach – the worry that you don't have enough 'real' experience to compete or that you will stumble over a question about your biggest weakness.
+Landing a placement is a real milestone, yet the interview can feel like a test designed to catch you out.
+You have spent years on the theory, then standing in front of a hiring manager takes you right back to square one.
+That knot in your stomach is usually the worry that you lack real experience or that you will freeze on the weakness question.

-We have all been there, sitting in a stiff chair and trying to sound like a seasoned professional when we still feel like a student.
-The truth is that employers aren't looking for a finished product during a placement interview.
-They are looking for potential, cultural fit, and a clear understanding of how you handle tasks.
-Most people fail because they try to be who they think the interviewer wants, rather than showing how their natural strengths actually work in a team environment.
+Employers are not looking for a finished product at this stage.
+They are looking for potential, cultural fit and a clear sense of how you handle tasks.
+Most people trip up by trying to be who they think the interviewer wants, rather than showing how their natural strengths work inside a team.

 Master the research phase

-When you understand their goals, you can tailor your answers to show how you can help achieve them.
-For example, if they are expanding into a new market, you can mention how your adaptability and research skills would support that growth.
-It turns the interview from a one-way interrogation into a collaborative conversation about the future.
-You aren't just asking for a job; you are offering a solution to their current needs.
+When you understand their goals, you can shape your answers around helping them get there.
+If they are expanding into a new market, you can point to how your adaptability and research would support that.
+The interview turns from a one-way interrogation into a shared conversation about what comes next.

-Sometimes it is hard to know which of your traits will actually help a specific team.
-If you are curious about what personality type you default to under stress, Hey Compono can show you in about 10 minutes.
-Knowing this helps you explain your working style to an interviewer with a level of self-awareness that most students simply haven't developed yet.
+It can be hard to know which of your traits will help a particular team.
+If you are curious about what personality type you default to under pressure, Hey Compono can show you in about ten minutes, which helps you describe your working style with a level of self-awareness most students have not developed yet.

 Decoding behavioural questions

-Don't be afraid to use examples from university projects, part-time retail jobs, or even volunteer work.
-If you managed a difficult customer or organised a group presentation, you have already demonstrated leadership and conflict resolution.
-The key is to link these moments back to the placement role.
-Show them that the way you handled a busy shift at a cafe is exactly how you will handle a deadline-heavy week in their office.
+Do not be shy about using examples from university projects, a part-time retail job or volunteer work.
+If you handled a difficult customer or organised a group presentation, you have already shown leadership and problem-solving.
+The key is to link it back to the placement, so a busy shift at a cafe becomes proof of how you will handle a deadline-heavy week in their office.

 The power of self-awareness

-Self-awareness is the secret weapon of successful placement candidates.
-Most students walk into an interview and list generic traits like 'hardworking' or 'motivated'.
-These words have lost their meaning through over-use.
-Instead, talk about your work personality in terms of real-world actions.
-Are you the person who keeps everyone on track, or are you the one who comes up with the creative ideas that no one else has considered?
+Self-awareness is the quiet advantage of a strong placement candidate.
+Most students list generic traits like hardworking or motivated, words that have lost their meaning through overuse.
+Talk instead about your work personality in terms of real actions, whether you keep everyone on track or bring the ideas nobody else considered.

 Asking the right questions

-An interview is a two-way street, and the questions you ask at the end are just as important as the ones you answer at the start.
-Avoid asking about salary or holiday leave in the first meeting.
-Instead, ask about team culture, the biggest challenges the department is currently facing, or how they measure success for placement students.
-This demonstrates that you are thinking about the long-term impact of your work.
+An interview runs both ways, and the questions you ask at the end matter as much as your answers at the start.
+Skip salary and leave in the first meeting.
+Ask about team culture, the biggest challenge the department faces, or how they measure success for placement students, which shows you are thinking about your long-term impact.

 Frequently asked questions